‘Oregon Trail’ is Back—And Less Offensive

 Read moreNative American Tattoos: 50 of the Most Intricate Designs

 / | 7 Comments on Native American Tattoos: 50 of the Most Intricate DesignsNative American tattoos have been all the rage for years.
-While some non-Native people get tattoos of tribal chiefs, geometric designs, nature, totems, dream catchers, and spirit animals that represent the Native American cultures, people who are actually Native often get them for more personal reasons.
-The ritual of getting….
+While some non-Native people get tattoos of tribal chiefs, geometric designs, nature, totems, dream catchers, and spirit animals that represent the Native American cultures, people who are Native often get them for more personal reasons.
+Are you looking for ideas,….

 Read moreNative American Mascot Watch: Who’s Made the Change and Who Hasn’t?